-It’s important to provide the adequate temperature for your reptile or amphibian.
+It’s important to provide an adequate temperature for your reptile or amphibian.
 Under-tank heaters are great for accomplishing this task.
 They’re relatively safe, especially when paired with a thermometer, and they are low-profile; you won’t see it when placed on the bottom of the tank.

 As for which heating mat is the best?
 It’s hard to say.
 Zoo Med’s Repti Therm is a long-time favorite of mine but you certainly can’t go wrong with any of the products on this page.
 All of them are highly rated and highly suggested.